FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 You can lift and throw a medicine ball to increase heart rate.
 For other cardio options, a portable rebounder or folding bike can help you get moving and don’t take up too much space.
 There’s no limit on truck driver workouts.

-Also called bodyweight exercises, isolated movements can be done anywhere, making them the perfect option when it comes to truck driver workouts.
-Just park your truck in a safe and legal place.
-From there, you can just get started!
-There are so many examples of extreme strength training that can be done via isometric exercises.
+Also called bodyweight exercises, isolated movements can be done anywhere, making them the perfect option when it comes to truck driver exercise.
+Just park your truck in a safe and legal place and get moving.

 Here are a few simple exercises to get you started: